nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-Tell the server the username of the root of the branch we're in
+We tell the server the username of the root of the branch we're in on the distributed network.

 #### Function Names